UPPMAX/uppmax_intro_python/docs/sessions/hello_little_turtles.md

 - Run the script on Rackham and verify it will not run.
   Does the error message make sense?

+???- question "For those that use MobaXterm that cannot get an error"

+    It seems that for some MobaXterm users, the X-forwarding is always on,
+    so you cannot get this error.

+    To get the error: create a new terminal and login via `ssh` without the `-X` :-)

 ???- question "Answer"

     This is what will happen: